transparency-dev/static-ct/deployment/live/gcp/ci/README.md

 unset TESSERA_BASE_NAME
 ```

 Add the Artifact Registry which is in the Cloud Build pull request.
 The expected Docker repository is `${GOOGLE_REGION}-docker.pkg.dev/${GOOGLE_PROJECT}/docker-ci`.
-(The Artifact Registry terraform module is ready at [/deployment/modules/gcp/artifactregistry/](/deployment/modules/gcp/artifactregistry/).)
+(Take the [Artifact Registry terraform module](/deployment/modules/gcp/artifactregistry/) as the setup reference.)

 Build and push the Docker image to Artifact Registry repository: